yjavlekar-cyber/90DaysOfDevOps/2026/day-25/day-25-notes.md

   Everyone directly merges into main it can create mess.
   As there is no proper structure it cannot be suitable for large projects.
   Only one version

+### 3.Trunk-Based Development

+#### How it works
+In this model there are no long lived branches instead of that we directly merge small commits into main branch or we create a branch but once the purpose is fullfilled the branch is deleted immedietly.

+#### A simple diagram or flow
+Main   ---[M]---[M]---[M]---[M]---[M]---[M]-->
+          /    /     /     /     /     /
+     [Fix] [Task] [Task] [Edit] [Fix] [Task]

+#### When/where it's used
+1.Big companies- they have large team if everybody created branches it will be a mess hence we can use this where branches will last maximum for 1 day.

+It can also be used in such projects where code is always ready to go live.

+#### Pros and cons
+- PROS
+      No mess causing due the branches being in the system for three days.
+      Speedy process
+      No merge conflicts
+- Cons
+      Risky one bad commit can messup everything
+      Heavy automation